hhannuniemi/portfolio/README.md

 # Portfolio web page

-Using html template to build a portfolio website.
+Building a web server using Flask and html template to build a portfolio website.